|

 and slumped to his knees.

-the dark.
+blindly into the dark.

-feet.
-It is a drug, not a poison
+drug, not a poison!

-back into the flames!
+them back into the flames!

 His archers shot faster, falling into a rapid rhythm that seemed

-to be holding the unseen invaders at bay, and, here and there,
+to be holding the unseen invaders at bay and, here and there,

-holes appeared in the unnatural blackness.
-But on the right flank,
+holes appeared in the unnatural darkness.

-where the elves had taken most casualties, one dark warrior suddenly
+But on the right flank, where the elves had taken most casualties,

-seized command, calling out ordersor threatsin a strange,
+one dark warrior suddenly seized command, calling out ordersor

-guttural language, and several soldiers emerged from the cloud,
+threatsin a strange, guttural language, and several soldiers

-swords drawn, and charged the elven line.
+emerged from the cloud, swords drawn, and charged the elven line.

 Do not let them lure you away, shouted Valandil,

 stay in positionprotect the civilians!
-The elven

-the elves lacked their enemies extraordinary armourtheir
+andthough the elves lacked their enemies extraordinary

-more holes in the strange darkness.
+up more and more holes in the strange darkness.

 Valandil started to feel confident